perty/x-wish/doc/notes.md

 I got a error code back 42601 which it understood and corrected its suggest code that then worked.
 I did not even need to restart the vercel server.

+I asked then to get the code for saving a wishlist, as it had planned.
+It did an attempt and asked me to test it by doing¨ a Http post request to the endpoint.
+It did not work and no error message.
+Copilot asked for console.log at certain points in the code and after two iterations, the problem was solved.